Vishnu20042005/buspassproject/README.md

 # • Accessing previous records of tickets:

-– The user will be able to access their previous tickets in a folder in the website itself.
+– The user will be able to access their previous tickets in a folder on the website itself.

-– He/she will be able to make any set of changes in the folder like deleting any previous ticket.
+– He/she will be able to make any set of changes in the folder, like deleting any previous ticket.

 # • Bus Tracking:

 – Assuming that the buses run on time, a static kind of model is built.

-– The user can access this for knowing the current running status of the bus.
+– The user can access this to know the current running status of the bus.

 #• Rating and Feedback: